grain-lang/grain/stdlib/buffer.md

 `MalformedUnicode`

-* When the requested character is not a valid UTF-8 sequence
+* When the bytes at the index are not a valid UTF-8 sequence

 Examples: